Synth Kicks

 - A "Restart" option in the synth will make the attack sound equally clean each time it triggers.

-- Adding noise and distortion.
+- We are adding noise and distortion.

 - Modulating the wavetable and position of your oscillator with the envelopes you used for pitch modulation will introduce the majority of variations in timbre.

-The process for designing kicks in other synths like Serum and FM8 is very similar, except you can use their amp envelope since it has an instantaneous attack.
+HOW TO RE-CREATE THE PATCH The process for designing kicks in other synths like Serum and FM8 is very similar, except you can use their amp envelope since it has an instantaneous attack.

-- Right click on the “4” next to the pan knob to “Mute” the amp envelope.
+- Right-click on the "4" next to the pan knob to "Mute" the amp envelope.

 - Go to the OSC tab.

-- Enable “Restart via Gate”.
+- Enable "Restart via Gate."

 - Open the Performer (7 Perf).

-- Make sure “XFade Seq” is all the way up.
+- Make sure "XFade Seq" is up.

 - Click "Load Curve".